11. Tidy Data

 R> 10 FB Bordjiestif North 1 stipe_mass 0.75

-1. Each variable must have its own column.
-Some of the variables tell us about the measurements (the region where the site was located, the replicate number (ind) of the plants sampled, and the nature of the measurement taken), and one variable gives the value of the measurement.
+- Each variable must have its own column.
+Some of the variables tell us about the measurements (the

-2. Each measurement must have its own row—the value of each of the things measured must be in its own row; for example, in the Laminaria data the measured things include blade_length, blade_weight, etc., and they can all be captured in one column named, for example, measurement.
+of the measurement. - Each measurement must have its own row—the value of each of the things measured must be in its own row; for example, in the Laminaria data the measured things include

 The core principle of tidy data is represented graphically in Figure 3).
 One will generally satisfy these three rules simply by never putting more than one dataset in a file, and never putting more (or less) than one variable in the same column.
 We will go over this several more times today so do not fret if those guidelines are not immediately clear.